Page v2-2

 University of Oregon community around a big O.

-We bring people together to engage with and reflect on our individual and collective work.
-This intentionality seeks to foster a community where love, growth, well-being, resilience and purpose are at the center of all that we do.
+We shape collective experiences that strengthen our shared commitment to one another and to our future.
+We seek to foster a community where love, growth, well-being, resilience and purpose are at the center of all that we do.

 See what's happening